A few facts about the coastline we care for

 - We own hundreds of coastal car parks, income from which is ploughed straight back into the management and conservation of the surrounding area.
 Become a member and you get to use our car parks for free.

-- In 1965 we launched The Neptune Coastline Campaign in response to growing fears that development was slowly destroying the best of the nation's natural coastline.
-Four decades on, the campaigning spirit and generosity of thousands of people has helped us to raise £45 million and acquire over 700 miles of coastline in England, Wales and Northern Ireland and open it up to the millions of people who enjoy it every year.
+- In 1965 we launched The Neptune Coastline Campaign in response to growing fears that development was slowly destroying the nation's natural coastline.
+Four decades on, the campaigning spirit and generosity of thousands of people has helped us raise £45 million.
+This has allowed us to open and maintain our coastline for the millions of people who enjoy it every year.